cwestwater/cwestwater.github.io/_posts/2017-10-08-Terraform-Part-2.md

 }
 ~~~

 Finally we are required to define the disk.
-You can either specify an existing template, or in this case a new VMDK.
+You can either specify a VMDK, or in this case a template we have already setup.
 The required arguments in this case are:

-* name - the path and name of the new VMDK
+* datastore - the datastore the template is located in
-* size - size of disk in GB
+* template - the location of the template in the datastore

 Even though it's an optional argument datastore is a good one to define.
 If you have more than one datastore and don't define then apply the code, Terraform will error: